 Community Progress Council’s Self-Sufficiency Program empowers and coaches low-income families to attain a family sustaining wage in order to achieve and maintain economic self-sufficiency and live free of public assistance.

 CPC’s Self-Sufficiency Program has two phases.
 The first phase starts with “Getting Ahead in a Just Getting by World” conversations where participants investigate how poverty affects their lives and their communities.
-Over 16-weeks, participants examine their current situation, build resources, and begin to develop a vision for the future, creating a plan for getting ahead.
+Over several weeks, participants examine their current situation, build resources, and begin to develop a vision for the future, creating a plan for getting ahead.

 Participants in the “Getting Ahead” conversations receive a stipend for each week of participation.
 In addition, a meal and childcare are provided.
 The program is offered in York City, Hanover, and Lewisberry with 6-12 participants in each group, and will run two times per year, starting in April and October.